Broccoli Potato Cheese Egg Muffin Cups

 This post may contain affiliate links.
 Read my disclosure policy.

-Meal prep a healthy and satisfying breakfast with these Potato Broccoli Cheese Egg Muffins.
-Just like a cheesy omelet, but they are so easy to make in advance and even freeze!
+Meal prep a satisfying breakfast with these Broccoli Egg Muffins that are extra tasty and filling with plenty of potatoes and cheese.
+It’s an entire meal in one little package.
+Perfect for meal prep, they are so easy to make in advance and even freeze!
 Plus this protein-packed recipe is vegetarian and gluten free.

 broccoli potato cheese egg muffin cut in half on a white plate

-• Eggs: You’ll want them lightly beaten before adding the rest of the ingredient.
+• Eggs: You’ll want them lightly beaten before adding the rest of the ingredients.

 • Frozen broccoli florets: Cook them according to the package directions and let cool slightly.
 You can also use fresh broccoli that you steam until tender.

-• Shredded potatoes: You can find these in bags in the refrogerator section of the grocery store.
+• Shredded potatoes: You can find these in bags in the refrigerator section of the grocery store.

 • Salt and pepper: Season it up.